Showing posts with label Jason Trapp. Show all posts

 And he gets it wrong.
 Completely wrong.
 Jason Trapp is supposed to be this super patriot, a Mitch Rapp as it were.
 He views himself as a sheepdog for the sheep of the American Public.
 The problem is, he despises the sheep for how they act, thinks he’s innately better than them and doesn’t come across as serving them at all.
 He comes across as a macho blowhard with an attitude.
 Big Government is here to help and damn any of you peons who thinks to get above himself by actually trying to better himself.
 Eat dirt slave.
 THAT is the vibe I get here.

-After that blinding revelation that this wasn’t written by American (rah, rah, rah!), I tried to find out some info about the author.
+After that blinding revelation that this wasn’t written by an American (rah, rah, rah!), I tried to find out some info about the author.
 I usually regret doing that, but there are times when my personal enjoyment doesn’t matter and I need to know the truth.
 There are several Jack Slater’s.
 One of them is this author.
 Another appears to be some Brit who writes police procedural novels.
 But the biggest hit on google is for this Jack Slater:

 Maybe this author’s name really is Jack Slater and it is not a pseudonym.
 I can’t say.
 But his website has even less info about him than my About page has about me and the “photo” just screams anonymity.
 My skeptometer is running above the 100% mark concerning this guy.